Image from the Evening Star – 16th April 1942

 Joint Grave 6.C.71.72.

-Relatives Notified & Address: Son of Mr & Mrs E. King, of Ipswich.
+Relatives Notified & Address: Only son of Mr & Mrs E. King, of Ipswich.

 Father: Ernest King, born December 1889, Chelmondiston, Suffolk.